David Tennant shares ‘worry’ he had about returning to Doctor Who

 However, he said the process was “weirdly, weirdly straightforward”, adding: “We’ve managed to keep the essence of where the story goes.”

-Tennant stated: “There's bit of a precedent in this show that all Doctors maybe turn up for a special now and again but usually in cohort with the current team, so to get another run round the park was a little joy I never saw coming.
+Tennant stated: “There's bit of a precedent in this show that all Doctors maybe turn up for a special now and again, but usually in cohort with the current team, so to get another run round the park was a little joy I never saw coming.

 “What a lovely, lovely thing to get to revisit something that was such a wonderful, happy, significant time in my life.
 Doctor Who runs through my life as if through a stick of rock...
-It’s a show that I loved as a small child.
-I grew up up obsessed with it, and then to be part of the show, to go on that journey and to come back to it now when I thought it was a memory, it’s like being given the loveliest present.
+It’s a show that I loved as a small child – I grew up up obsessed with it – and then to be part of the show, to go on that journey and to come back to it now when I thought it was a memory, it’s like being given the loveliest present.
 It’s been an absolute joy.”

 Tennant will return as the Doctor for three episodes in November 2023 alongside former companion Donna Noble (Catherine Tate).